MicrosoftDocs/customer-insights/ci-docs/data-unification.md

 # [Business accounts (B-to-B)](#tab/b2b)

-The unification process maps account data from your data sources, removes duplicates, matches the data across entities, and creates a unified profile.
+The unification process maps account data from your data sources, removes duplicates, matches the data across tables, and creates a unified profile.
 Unification is performed in the following order:

 1. [Source fields](map-entities.md) (previously called Map): In the source fields step, select tables and fields to include in the unify account process.
 Map fields to a common semantic type that describes the purpose of the field.